Why GBP Is More Than a Map Listing for Realtors

 Ask most realtors what their Google Business Profile does for them and the answer is usually some version of: it puts me on the map.
 That is true, but it is also about ten percent of what a well-configured GBP actually does.
 The other ninety percent, the part most realtors ignore, is where the real authority-building value lives.

 A Google Business Profile is not just a map pin.
 It is a structured data layer that search engines and AI systems use to evaluate who you are, where you operate, what you do, and whether you are a credible professional source in your local market.
-Every field you fill out, every post you publish, every review you receive, and every question you answer in your GBP contributes to that evaluation.
+Every field you fill out, every post you publish, and every review you receive in your GBP contributes to that evaluation.
 This article explains what that evaluation looks like and why getting it right matters more now than it ever has.

 What GBP Actually Is in the Eyes of Search and AI Systems